yejianye/eversync/README.md

 - Sync all org, markdown and plain-text files under a local directory to an evernote notebook
 - Incremental sync, only modified orgmode files will be uploaded to evernote
 - Support both Evernote International and Evernote China (印象笔记)
-- Support evernote style tables and todo items
+- Support headings, lists, tables and todo items

 Installation
 ------------